 - Naturalized citizens who face long waits or costs to replace lost paperwork.

-- People without passports — nearly 2/3 of Americans — who would be left scrambling to prove eligibility.
+- People without passports — nearly 2/3 of Americans would need to provide alternative documentation

 Our democracy works best when every citizen can vote freely and fairly.